bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-03-08-create-a-ssl-loadbalancer.md

 approach however is secret containers are not yet supported in Horizon to use for Octavia.

 **Prerequisites**
  - All certificates files are stored on the OpenStack CLI server.
-We need the following files":
+We need the following files:
    - certificate.pem (the certificate file for the load balancer)
    - private.key (the private key for the load balancer, password protected)
    - intermediate.pem (intermediate certificates in proper order of your SSL supplier)